catalystneuro/ndx-binned-spikes/README.md

 The `data` argument passed to the `BinnedAlignedSpikes` stores counts across all the event timestamps for each of the units.
 The data is a 3D array where the first dimension indexes the units, the second dimension indexes the event timestamps, and the third dimension indexes the bins where the counts are stored.
-The shape of the data is  `(number_of_units`, `number_of_event_repetitions`, `number_of_bins`).
+The shape of the data is  `(number_of_units`, `number_of_events`, `number_of_bins`).

 The `event_timestamps` is used to store the timestamps of the events and should have the same length as the second dimension of `data`.